EvanHuang7/nodeJsPokemon/README.md

 4. Copy all `CREATE TABLE` queries in `mysql.text` file and run them in the query tab of `pokemon` schema.

-5. After creating all mySql tables, we can run `npx nodemon app.js` command line to start project.
+5. After creating all mySql tables, we can run `npm run dev` command line to start project.
     - **Note**: Remember to install all necessary modules by running `npm install` command line first

 6. After project is running, we go to `http://localhost:8080/` page and register 2 accounts first, so that we can run the rest of `INSERT` queries in `mysql.text` file to add pokemons for these 2 users latter.